Braves Marcell Ozuna Waiver Candidate: The Real Story Behind the Rumors

 Clubs That Make Sense

-Each offers opportunity without long-term risk.
+Each offered opportunity without long-term risk.

 Final Perspective